danieljcafonso/danieljcafonso/README.md

 ---

-- I'm a Developer Advocate at OLX Group
+- I'm a Senior Developer Advocate at PagerDuty
 - SolidJS DX Team
 - Author of State Management with React Query
 - Egghead.io Instructor